Croatia goes over to the sunny side

 To expand the country’s renewables sector, Croatian politicians have so far mainly turned to wind power.
 Hundreds of turbines have been erected in the country in recent years, often by international corporations.
 Yet solar energy remained unsubsidised for a long time and was therefore simply not competitive.
 As a result, Croatia’s photovoltaic capacity is still rather meagre: early this year it was a mere 140 megawatts – with a potential of 6.8 gigawatts.

 And so it is that, in a country that enjoys more than 2,300 hours of sunshine each year, solar energy has barely got off the ground.
-But that seems set to change: as a result of the Covid-19 pandemic, the Russian war of aggression against Ukraine, and rising energy prices, Croatia is currently experiencing its first-ever solar boom.
+But this seems set to change: as a result of the COVID-19 pandemic, the Russian war of aggression against Ukraine, and rising energy prices, Croatia is currently experiencing its first-ever solar boom.

 While the reasons behind this development are hardly joyful, the resulting situation is, in Zoran Kordić’s words, “an opportunity we have long been waiting for.”
 Kordić and Furlan lead us through the loft-like ZEZ office and tell us about their plans.
 The office is located on the top floor of a brutalist post-war building on the outskirts of Zagreb.
 Yugoslavian electronics company Radio Industrija Zagreb (RIZ) once produced radio and TV sets in this space; now office dog Kimi pads leisurely over the parquet flooring.
 A total of 20 people, including eight students, work at ZEZ as part of a young and diverse team.